English Department

 Moreau Honors English 2 – #E23A/B 1 Credit Level 3 NCAA

 This course provides accelerated study for students of superior ability and achievement.
 English 2 Honors builds on the cross-curricular program of Moreau Honors English I in that ethical issues and themes from the sophomore Faith Formation course are traced throughout the literature read in English.
 Students develop critical thinking, reading, and writing skills through assignments that require them to make independent connections across time periods, literary genres, and academic disciplines.
 Students are required to prepare and present oral reports and recitations from memory, as well as develop audio/visual presentations.
-An academic paper and journal writing are requirements of this course.
+An academic research paper and journal writing are requirements of this course.
 Requirements for placement: Minimum grade of 85 in English I Honors; minimum grade of 90 in English I LV2 and successful completion of writing assessment; signature of English teacher.

 English 2 – #E22A/B 1 Credit Level 2 NCAA